About Manhattan Community

 committees.
 The calendar page shows the dates, locations and agendas of monthly

 meetings.
-Input is regularly sought and encouraged at committee hearings and
+Input is regularly sought and encouraged at committee hearings and the

-assign an issue to more than one committee.
+issue to more than one committee.

 Most committees take off the month of August.
 Each committee reviews all